-Before we start, I highly recommend starting the grill/smoker (in this case my Traeger Timberline 850) but removing the grill grates while the cooker comes up to temp.
+Before we start, I highly recommend starting the grill/smoker but removing the grill grates while the cooker comes up to temp.
 More on that later.
-Set the cooker to 250.
+Set the temp to 250F.

 Pork Belly Burnt Ends Ingredients:

 - 1 full pork belly (approximately 10 lbs)